A wild cat was found in Cincinnati with cocaine in its system. No, it's not a movie

 The cat

-The shelter that rescued Amiry is not equipped to house wildlife, so it sent him to the Cincinnati Zoo and Botanical Garden.
+The shelter that rescued Amiry is not equipped to house wildlife, so it sent him to the Cincinnati Zoo and Botanical Garden after a few days.

 "Our top priority was getting Amiry safely and legally placed as quickly and efficiently as possible," Anderson said.

+Amiry has been recovering from a broken leg, an injury he sustained while slipping out of the tree during his dramatic rescue.

-Amiry is doing "very well" there, and Anderson said the zoo is hoping he can become a member of its Cat Ambassador Program, which aims to educate visitors about the importance of wild cat predators and raise money for cheetah conservation efforts.
+Zoo officials said in a statement on Friday that his health had improved enough for him to move to the area of the Cat Ambassador Program, which aims to educate visitors about the importance of wild cat predators and raise money for cheetah conservation efforts.

-"With that in mind, we've been very respectful of their privacy while working with Amiry and eagerly await their official word regarding his future," he said.
+The team there will monitor his recovery and help him acclimate to a new environment, a process they say is off to a promising start.

+"Amiry is young and very curious.
+He is exploring his new space and eating well, both great signs of progress," said Linda Castañeda, the lead trainer of Cincinnati Zoo's Cat Ambassador Program.
+"We are working on building trust and increasing his comfort as he adjusts to his new home."

 The case